sketchplugins/plugin-directory/README.md

 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Sketch Isometric](https://github.com/sureskumar/sketch-isometric), by Sures Kumar: Generate Isometric views from Artboards and Rectangles.
 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
-- [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
-Contains most of my previous commands and plugins combined, plus a bunch of new ones.
 - [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: A Sketch plugin that unlinks all symbols in a document that are linked to a specific library
 - [Sketch Lorem Ipsum 2017](https://github.com/freeauto/sketch-lorem-ipsum-2017), by Richard Gong: A Sketch plugin to generate "lorem ipsum" text.
 - [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.